Download and print this printable, and have your kids complete the label a shark worksheet. It’s perfect for your summer lesson plans.

 If you’re studying the ocean or gearing up for Shark Week, add this worksheet to your shark activities for kids.

-Little ones can practice cutting and pasting while building their vocabulary as they complete this worksheet.
+Little ones can practice cutting and pasting while building their vocabulary as they complete this free printable.

 Label a Shark Worksheet